BanaCubed/Create-Incremental/README.md

 # Planned Content

-Below is a list of features that aren't currently in the game, but are planned to be worked on
+Below is a list of features that aren't currently in the game, but are planned to be worked on as they are already in the forum

 ## v0.4